ioccc-src/winner/1998/schnitzi/README.md

 functions ought to be; a bit of research may allow you to guess at a few crucial ones.

-The only function ever called is "O", but "O" is just set to point to other functions all the time.
+The only function ever called is `O`, but `O` is just set to point to other functions all the time.
 Or, almost all the time.

-So how does 'h' get set, and what to?
+So how does `h` get set, and what to?

 ## Copyright and CC BY-SA 4.0 License: